Telemetry & privacy

 tok0 telemetry status # prints "off"

-Or set TOK0_NO_TELEMETRY=1 in your shell rc — that environment variable forcibly disables telemetry regardless of config, and is the standard way to opt out across managed environments.
+Or set TOK0_NO_TELEMETRY=1 in your shell rc.
+The env var forcibly disables telemetry regardless of config — the standard way to opt out across managed environments.

 Auditing the wire

 Want to verify nothing leaks?
-Run tok0 with TOK0_LOG=trace and watch:
+Run tok0 with TOK0_LOG=trace:

 TOK0_LOG=trace tok0 git diff 2>&1 | grep -i 'http\|request'

-You’ll see (a) zero network calls when telemetry is off, (b) exactly one POST to the telemetry endpoint per day when it’s on, (c) the full request body printed before send so you can see exactly what’s leaving.
+You’ll see (a) zero network calls when telemetry is off, (b) exactly one POST to the telemetry endpoint per day when it’s on, (c) the full request body printed before send.

 Self-updater

 Separate from telemetry: tok0’s self-updater periodically checks GitHub Releases for new versions.
-This is a single GET request, no payload, controlled by:
+Single GET request, no payload, controlled by:

 [updater]